mipy1/mipy1/README.md

-- 🔭 I’m currently working on [mipnote](https://github.com/mipy1/mipnote)
+- 🔭 I’m currently working on [mipnote](https://github.com/mipy1/mipnote), as well as a whole bunch of stuff that I'm too scared to make public because I'm bad at coding

 - 🌱 I’m currently learning **Rust & Bash**